NickTaporuk/2021ai_test/README.md

 cd 2021ai_test
 go build -o scalc cdm/main.go
 ```

+## SOURCE CODE
+    You can find all builded binaries inside the directory dist
 ## Usage
     The Solution can work in 2 mode: a onetime running or as a interactive mode.